myelnet/js-dcdn/docs/_docs/pop/cli.md

 ## `start`

-Running `start` on its own will open an interactive prompt to provide the required settings.
-All the settings can be set via flag or a JSON config file situated in `.pop/PopConfig.json`.
+Starts a pop node.
+All the settings can be set via flags.
 For a full list of flags run `pop start -h`.

 ## `ping <peer-id or miner-id>`